editorconfig/editorconfig-geany/README.md

     Click on the `OK` button.
 Now you are ready to use this plugin.

+### Build Debian/Ubuntu/etc. package from source

+1. Requirements for building the package are a GTK3 Version of Geany >= 1.32.
+    This should work on all Debian like operating systems that meet the requirements in the control file.
+Further you require `build-essential` and `fakeroot` or `pbuilder` depending on how to build the package.

+2. Build with dpkg-buildpackage:
+    Run `dpkg-buildpackage -rfakeroot -uc -us` to build inside sources.
+    Alternatively build with pbuilder:
+    Run `dpkg-source -b DIRECTORYNAME` on the directory where the source tree root resides.
+This builds the source package, especially the dsc file.
+    Run `sudo pbuilder --build editorconfig-geany_1.dsc` to build.
+The resulting package lies in /var/cache/pbuilder/result .

+3. Install resulting debian package(s) with `dpkg` or `gdebi`.

 ### Install From Binary

 There is no prebuilt binary package currently.